 Work hours will be 7 a.m. to 3:30 p.m.
 The road may be reduced to one lane with alternating traffic during work hours.
 Access for pedestrians and bicyclists will be maintained.

 About the Project

-The road shoulders will be widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.
+The road shoulders were widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.

 A marked crosswalk with a pedestrian-activated flashing beacon will be added approximately 50 feet west of the Pierce Transit transfer station.

-Street lights will also be added, along with an enclosed storm drainage system and stormwater treatment facilities.
+Street lights were also added, along with an enclosed storm drainage system and stormwater treatment facilities.

 Crews removed vegetation and debris from the project area July 13.

 From mid-July to mid-August, crews installed the enclosed storm drainage system.
 Crews installed the curbs, gutters, and sidewalks from mid-August to mid-September.

 The project’s contractor is Axum General Construction Inc. The construction cost is approximately $821,000.
 This project is funded with federal Surface Transportation Program (Urban) funds and County Road Funds.